-There is a story book pond in the front that has been taken over by duckweed.
-It is deceiving, as if you could walk across.
+There is a storybook pond in the front that has been taken over by duckweed.
+It is deceiving as if you could walk across.
 They have 2 shipping containers.
 The first one has been built into a bathroom and kitchen with sliding glass doors and windows.
-This was the first home they lived in when they first moved to the land.
+This was the first home they lived in when they moved to the land.
 It now leads to there house on the hill.
 They have a copious amount of plants and citrus trees up there surrounding their moss green, clay hacienda.
 It is stilted in the front and is gated in to keep the dogs maintained.
 During the hot days, you can see the chickens and dogs scattered amongst the cool dirt, which has been protected from the heat of the sun.

 Across the lot is a barn where the chickens bed down at night.
 Not sure they do much sleeping because the damn roosters are in constant cock-a-doddle-doo battles.
 It never stops!
-I stay in the top, loft area of the that barn.
+I stay in the top, loft area of that barn.
 It is quite large and completely open.

-I sleep on a little broken bed.
-I store my things on a old wooden park type bench right next to the bed.
+I sleep on a little-broken bed.
+I store my things on an old wooden park type bench right next to the bed.
 I share the space with an older Australian gentleman named Jim.
 He loves basketball and is just pleasant to listen too.
 He is a funny man, with a lot to say about his adventures and politics.
 He’s knowledgeable.
 Little things make him happy.
 And he works his ass off.
 He always comes in for lunch looking as if he just crawled out of the pond.
 He has seemingly perfect short gray hair.
 His eyes are deep blue and they are set back.
 His tall, skinny frame reminds me of a mantis.
 And he eats enough for 3.

-The space needs work, but is functional.
+The space needs work but is functional.
 And that is why I am here.
-To assist making the space more functional.
+To assist in making the space more functional.
 I am eager to get started and looking forward to sharing more as the time passes.
 I start some welding projects next week.
 This week was for settling in and really just seeing where I needed to start.
-Their is a lot to do.
+There is a lot to do.
 However, the patience is high and the days are relaxed and paced.
 No one is in a hurry and we just seem to all be living in the now.
 The only daily plans are to make things better than they were the day before.
 No trains screaming by.
 No angry driver honking and cursing.
 No anxiety.
 No distractions.
 Just calmness and true character.
-A true Purda Vida lifestyle.
+A true Pura Vida lifestyle.